 There are eight stages to EMDR, which non-profit website HelpGuide.org has laid out in a handy PDF guide.
 The first stage, or phase, is to examine the patient’s history for information on the traumatic event in question.
 This will allow for a deeper understanding of what was felt at the time of the trauma, and why it has had such a long-lasting effect.
 The second stage of EMDR is the preparation phase.
 During this stage, the patient will learn a few rudimentary coping mechanisms.
 This will help prepare them for the intense emotions that they may feel when reliving the past.
 Note that these first two stages do not revolve around EMDR itself, but rather prepping the patient as well as the specialist for what is to come.

 Phase three of EMDR is the assessment phase, which is much more in-depth than the two preceding phases.
-During this phase, the patient must identify a tangible image which is associated with the event in question.
+During this phase, the patient must identify a tangible image that is associated with the event in question.
 For veterans, such imagery might be weapons, as well as elements such as sand or fire depending upon the nature of their service.
 This image will be rated by the patient on a numerical scale designed to measure how disturbing or distressing they find this image.
-They must then identify both a negative belief about themselves.
+They must then identify both negative beliefs about themselves.
 For instance, abuse victims might believe that they somehow deserved the treatment they received.
 The last thing to identify is a positive belief that they would prefer to hold about themselves.
 For veterans who feel guilty about things they have done during deployment, this positive belief may revolve around innocence.
 Abuse victims might wish to feel innocent as well, or at least deserving of love and good treatment.
 Patients are then asked to rate their perceptions regarding how true each of these negative and positive beliefs are.

 The next three phases are where the real meat of EMDR takes place.
 Phase four is desensitization, during which the patient must picture the distressing image they have identified while engaging in eye movements led by their therapist.
 Over time, their distress level should decrease drastically.
 Phase five is installation, during which rapid eye movements are practiced while trying to replace the negative belief the patient has identified with their preferred positive belief.
 Phase six is a body scan.
 The patient should have developed some internal coping mechanisms by this point, but the body scan serves to identify any remaining physical areas of tension.